RURAL BUSINESS MANAGEMENT

 01. Describe relevant characteristics of the Australian business environment

 - Lectures and tutorials introduce students to the Australian business environment and business structures.
-Tutorials will use a variety of media to identify characteristics of rural businesses and farms.
+Tutorials will use a variety of media along with field trips to identify characteristics of rural businesses and farms.

 02. Analyse different types of agricultural related businesses to identify key aspects of financial statements